What does a corporate travel manager do?

 Defining travel policies and procedures

-Clearly defined travel policies and procedures help rein in costs and ensure traveler wellbeing.
+Clearly defined travel policies and procedures help rein in costs and promote traveler wellbeing.
 Consistency in policy definition and enforcement are key.
-Because business travel maps to business objectives, there are policies and controls in place that we don’t see when we book our leisure travel.
+Because business travel maps to business objectives, there are policies and rules in place that we don’t see when we book our leisure travel.

 Corporations may have preferred vendors for hotels and car rentals, for instance.
 Setting limits for travel, accommodation and per diems can be defined for specific regions and countries and take into account cultural differences in various parts of the world.
 Duty of care policies also take a front seat when it comes to determining your travel policy.